 Enviva Holdings LP ("Enviva") operates the Enviva Pellets Cottondale mill located in northwest Florida, USA.
 The supply base area for this facility includes counties from all or part of Alabama, Florida, Georgia, Mississippi, South Carolina, and Tennessee in the southeast United States of America.
-A list of counties is located in the Appendix.
 Agriculture and forestry are the two predominant land uses in the supply area as well as the surrounding region.